 There's a tragic moment when Midge (Barbara Bel Geddes) paints herself into the antique image Scottie begins to believe has been reincarnated as Madeleine.
 She hopes he'll be amused into thinking of her as part of the scheme of his love life, even by accident.
 She cruelly has all the aspects of a Hitchcock woman, but none of the panache in combining them; she’s like the women who watched his movies and told their hairdressers they wanted to look like Grace Kelly.
 The result is disastrous and tragic; she pulls at her housewife hair because she's so unworthy.
 The movie discards her, and it almost seems like our fault.

-The subtle ways that fear come into the scheme of this movie are told all in images, as in Hitchcock’s famous dolly zooms (zooming in while physically pulling back the camera gives the impression of an expanding space that is also becoming more enclosing; in short, it gives this movie the nightmare logic of how the more space there is beneath you when you look down, the closer it seems).
-The lust of Vertigo is evident in Scottie’s creator’s angst, the way he trains Judy to become someone else he desires, and the way the whole film embraces his physical and mental limits as a particularly masculine failing (Hitchcock’s men are often crippled, in one way or another, and so they always have the particular quality of someone who not only wants what they can’t have, but who wants what they might have had if their lives had turned out differently, which increases the longing even more).
+The subtle ways that fear comes into the scheme of this movie are told all in images, as in Hitchcock’s famous dolly zooms.
+Zooming in while physically pulling back the camera gives the impression of an expanding space that is also becoming more enclosing (it gives this movie nightmare logic -- the more space there is beneath you when you look down, the closer it seems).
+The lust that permeates Vertigo is evident in Scottie’s creator’s angst, the way he trains Judy to become someone else he desires, and the way the whole film embraces his physical and mental limits as a particularly masculine failing (Hitchcock’s men are often crippled, in one way or another, and so they always have the particular quality of someone who not only wants what they can’t have, but who wants what they might have had if their lives had turned out differently, which increases the longing even more).
 Notice how Scottie’s work pruning a girl into his fetish doesn’t seem reproachable: he’s too pitiful to blame him for his desires.
 That’s all Stewart, knowing that vulnerability isn’t about seeming weak but about seeming too helpless to act on the strength he could have.

 I’ve spoken a lot on Hitchcock’s treatment of women in his movies (you can read up on the parallels to his treatment of his actresses) and how Vertigo is emblematic of it.
 But what’s most important to realize is that I don’t mean it accusingly: Vertigo becomes better than a simulation of mistreatment through the character of Madeleine/Judy, and how this film eventually becomes at least as much about her as about Scottie.